nrasch/nrasch.github.io/_posts/2020-07-21-beginning-of-sprint-analysis-technical-implementation.md

 featured: false
 hidden: false
 ---
-In this post we'll exercise our data science chops to describe how we created the report and analysis document that we examined the narrative for in the [previous article]().
+In this post we'll exercise our data science chops to describe how we created the report and analysis document that we examined the narrative for in the [previous article]({% post_url 2020-07-04-beginning-of-sprint-analysis %}).

 Our goal for this write up is to create a [Jupyter Notebook](https://jupyter.org/) that can be applied against data extracted at the beginning of a new sprint from [JIRA](https://www.atlassian.com/software/jira), and then have the notebook process the information and output a reporting asset.

-This in turn is the basis for the analysis and narrative creation--which we discussed in the [last post]()--used to share our insights and recommendations with the project team and other business units.
+This in turn is the basis for the analysis and narrative creation--which we discussed in the [last post]({% post_url 2020-07-04-beginning-of-sprint-analysis %})--used to share our insights and recommendations with the project team and other business units.

 The end result will be a programmatic solution that can be used at the start of each sprint to really dig into the details and augment the the Scrum Master's ability to coach the team and business on how to improve their processes.

+**NOTE:**  You can view the complete source code for this post [here](assets/html/2000-01-01-Sprint-Starting-Analysis.ipynb).

 <!--more-->

 ## Assumptions

-This articles assumes you are familiar with the following and/or are interested in reading code discussion for the following technologies:
+This articles assumes you are familiar with and/or are interested in reading code discussion for the following technologies:

 * [JIRA's](https://www.atlassian.com/software/jira) [API](https://developer.atlassian.com/server/jira/platform/rest-apis/)
 * [JQL](https://www.atlassian.com/software/jira/guides/expand-jira/jql)